Kerdek/MicroGC/README.md

 ## Setting Cleanup Functions

-You can define cleanup functions which will be called when a field is modified or unset or when the cell is being cleaned up.
+You can define cleanup functions which will be called when a cell is being cleaned up.
 Use `set_cleanup` to specify a cleanup function for a particular type.
 The cleanup function takes a `size_t` parameter.

 ```cpp
 void cleanup_nop(gc::value) { }